 3) The Hairline

 If a horse has been well-maintained, has been moving correctly and has been continually in balance, long-term, the coronet/hairline will be ground parallel at the toe (when viewed from the front from ground level) and also at the heels (when viewed from the back from ground level).
 So it is common for people to use the coronet as a stand-alone method.
 This is a mistake, because the coronet lies and it lies often.
-If either excess load or excess wall length (usually caused by less load/use/wear occurring on that side) has been common on any area of the hoof wall, the coronet migrates proximally (moves up the limb).
+If either excess load or excess wall length (usually caused by less load/use/wear occurring on that side) has been common on any area of the hoof wall, the coronet migrates proximally (moves up the limb, relative to P3 and P2).
 If an area of the wall has commonly been unloaded, the hairline migrates distally (moves down the limb).
 This range of motion – where the hairline might be currently residing relative to P3 and the lateral cartilages – can vary by an inch or more.

 This fact makes the hairline the least accurate of the four indicators.
 That said, it does provide useful information about how the horse has been moving and how the horse has agreed with previous balance decisions.
 It is the most common way I first notice balance issues when a horse walks up to me.
 You just have to take the information provided with suspicion and then look to the other indicators for confirmation.

 Horses have a very strong tendency to callus the sole in a very uniform sole thickness on each side of the foot.
 Additionally, even if you are removing excess sole, if you exfoliate a sole down to the same texture/moisture content on each side, the thickness on each side will generally be in balance.
 In a vast majority of cases, you can simply use the sole plane to balance the foot, leaving the same amount of heel, wall and bar standing above the sole on each side, as in the before and after trim pictures below.